AntonioEmmanuele/Linux-Task-Isolation/Logger/readme.txt

   --- lib.h --> Library containing timespec utils

  Infrastructure files:
-  --- cpu_stats.sh -> monitor and saves the cpu and temperature usage of cores 0 and 1 ( can be extended to multiple cores modifying the script).
+  --- cpu_stats_script.sh -> monitor and saves the cpu and temperature usage of cores 0 and 1 ( can be extended to multiple cores modifying the script).
   --- logger.sh ->           creates the configuration before the logs ( creates folders , puts -1 in sched_rt_runtime , and performs an irq offload).
                              After creating the configuration the script runs different tests( rebooting the computer from one to another).
                              Each single test is performed running an empty task with two different. priorities (100 us and 1000 us) on core 1 and starting a stressor (with stress-ng) command on the non isolated core0 ( this can be changed).
                              The stressors are:
                               1- cache
                               2- vm
                               3- context
                               4- load
                               5- no stressors
                               Each test runs for 30 mins.
+                              After each test ends the file run_tests contains 1
   --- offload.sh ->           takes the isolated mask and performs an offload of irqs to non-isolated cores.
-  ---
+  --- run_tests ->            Contains 0 if tests can execute.
+  --- latency_tester.service->File used for creating a latency_tester service with systemctl in order to start the tests automatically on each reboot
+                              without starting them manually.